 The comic strip may not have originated in the US, but in the 20th Century it quickly became an uniquely American art form.
 This modest blog will track my personal 50 year passion for these panels and prose and how they accompanied Americans through the rapid-fire changes of the last century.

-Your guide and author was raised on Peanuts, Steve Canyon, Mary Worth, Beetle Bailey, B.C. and Family Circle.
-I don’t recall the exact order, but in the early 1970s I devoured Jules Feiffer’s The Great Comic Book Heroes as well as The Celebrated Cases of Dick Tracy and reprint of “Buck Rogers.”
+Your guide and author is Steve Smith.
+I was raised on Peanuts, Steve Canyon, Mary Worth, Beetle Bailey, B.C. and Family Circle.
+I don’t recall the exact order, but in the early 1970s I devoured Jules Feiffer’s The Great Comic Book Heroes as well as The Celebrated Cases of Dick Tracy and an oversized reprint of “Buck Rogers.”
 I was hooked on classic comics.